MukilanMuthu/ansible-tutorial/README.md

 - Inside the file declare the variable and the value.
 Eg: `package: package_name`.
 - Once declared, the variable can be called in the playbook and its value will change according to the host.
 Eg: `"{{package}}"`.
 Must be in double quotes `" "`.

+## Register variable
+- A register variable is a capture variable with captures the execution state of the task in which it was declared.
+Eg: `register: <register_var>`
+- This can later be used to call a play using `when: <register_var>.changed` to execute when there is a change in the declared task.
+- Make sure not to declare the same register variable on another play, as this may overwrite the change that was previously registered.